frob/frob.github.com/_drafts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 ## Static Site served with __nginx__

 This is a site that I have in production.
 It was Drupal, I retired the site and archived it to static html.
 The web-server is running nginx and it only serves static sites.
+Neither Phoenix or NGINX are being used in a completely optimized way.
+Remember, these are not-scientific-at-all&trade; benchmarks.

 ```
 01:18 $ ab -n 1000 -c 100 http://www.lnltowing.com/